cardano-foundation/developer-portal/docs/stake-pool-course/handbook/install-cardano-node-written.md

 cabal update
 cabal build cardano-node cardano-cli
 ```

-_Note:_ This is a good time to backup your current binaries (in case you have to revert to an earlier version).
+This is a good time to backup your current binaries (in case you have to revert to an earlier version).
 Something like this will work:
 ```sh
 cd ~/.local/bin
 mv cardano-cli cardano-cli-backup